 - 25 October 2017, 7-8pm: ‘My Little Enlightenment Plays: A Performance Lecture’, for the Cambridge Festival of Ideas, at the Judith E. Wilson Drama Studio, Cambridge English Faculty, 9 West Road

 - November 2017, date tbc: Hyde Park, London, performance with Raphael Sbrzesny

 - November: Readings with Uljana Wolf in Cambridge and Oxford

-- January 2018: NYC performance of Emilia Galotti’s Colouring Book of Feelings (the third piece in My Little Enlightenment Plays).
+- Spring 2018: London and NYC performances of Emilia Galotti’s Colouring Book of Feelings (the third piece in My Little Enlightenment Plays).
 Costumes by Ciara Phillips (nominated for the 2014 Turner Prize).

 Recent readings and performances include:

 - 7 Jul 2017: Performance of Emilia Galotti’s Colouring Book of Feelings (shortened version) with Erin Robinsong, at Parasol Unit, London.

 - 27 Jun 2017: Reading for CB1 Poetry, at CB2 Cafe, Cambridge, 7.30pm

 - 25 May 2017: Bedford Room, Royal Holloway, 11 Bedford Square, London, 7.30pm: reading for the Andrea Brady symposium at the ICA, with Andrea Brady and Robert Hampson.